JustMalik03/Gym-Nutrition-Calculator/README.md

    (For exmaple
       MONGODB_URI=mongodb+srv://ebenezeroajisafe_db_user:TestPassword@cluster0.acyegno.mongodb.net/gymNutrition?retryWrites=true&w=majority&appName=Cluster0)

+      Everyone DB password is Likeboss12. so replace the password section with that.

 4. In MongoDB Atlas, add your current IP address under **Network Access**.
 You also need access to the team's project and database user.

 ## Running locally